Techy-Savage/Cyber-Secuirty/README.md

 4) kill connection: forcibly closes a remote connection
 5) broadcast: allows you to send a command to all connected devices

-Feel free to make changes and imporve this software.
+Feel free to make changes and improve this software.

 Have Fun!